-Nigeria corporate banking options
+Nigeria corporate banking options in 2022

 - Nigeria implemented regulations for Automatic Exchange of Information (AEOI) and Common Reporting Standard (CRS) in 2019.
 From May 31 2020, the Nigerian Tax Authority (FIRS) is required to share specific financial information on foreign individuals to tax authorities in 105 countries, and can, in exchange, receive the same information of bank accounts held by Nigerian tax residents abroad